paluh/marlowe-workshop-dapp/README.md

 * Now Let's download the code from this repo to your local machine and perform stanard `npm install`.

+* You can check the application by running: `npm run dev` and visiting `https://127.0.0.1:3000`

 * When contract is finished click the "Send to Simulator" - this top-right corner button should be active.

 * Then click "Download JSON" button.